Skip to main content

 Progress on this indicator has been too slow

-Investment into the transmission and distribution grid
+Investment into power grid

 Electricity